 When it comes to management consulting, MBB will always be the elephant in the room.
 If you’re new to this world, then take note: MBB stands for McKinsey, Bain, and Boston Consulting Group (BCG).
 MBB are the three top consulting firms in the world.
 Each has a truly global footprint, clientele that includes the world’s most powerful companies as well as government partners, and a reputation for consulting excellence.
 They are perpetually the most alluring employers for aspiring consultants.

 All three of the MBB firms make rigorous use of the case interview as part of their hiring process, and for the most part each MBB case interview is similar.
+(Yet, there are some differences in focus and execution.)
 They tend to have similar structures, case types, and degrees of difficulty.
 They also tend to test for the same traits & skills.
 Your case interview prep, therefore, does not necessarily need to be customized depending on where you’re interviewing.
 However, there are some differences between them that you’ll want to be aware of.

 McKinsey Case Interview

 McKinsey—the largest of the MBB firms—prides itself on being unique.
 They are known for putting their own spin on industry-standard practices.
 This includes the McKinsey case interview.
-Other case interviews tend to be interviewer-led, but the McKinsey case interview is described as “candidate-led,” allowing the candidate to control the pace with which problems and the relevant information/complications are considered.
+The McKinsey cases follow an interviewer-led” methodology, where the interviewer leads the candidate through the case.

 The McKinsey case interview begins, as all case interviews do, with a broad problem or scenario.
 But the McKinsey case interview includes a sequence of smaller questions to be answered along the way to solving the overarching problem.
 You can think of this as a large case interview constructed of several miniature cases.